-Once the plug-in electric vehicle (PEV) charging infrastructure procurement and installation process is complete, there are a number of operational considerations to be aware of, including electricity and maintenance costs, whether to charge fees and the associated pricing and access structure, and collecting utilization data.
+Once the electric vehicle (EV) charging infrastructure procurement and installation process is complete, there are a number of operational considerations to be aware of, including electricity and maintenance costs, whether to charge fees and the associated pricing and access structure, and collecting utilization data.

 The costs of operating a charging station include electricity and maintenance, as well as any applicable networking fees.

-The cost of electricity to charge vehicles includes per kilowatt-hour (kWh) charges, as well as any demand charges incurred, if the use of the charging infrastructure increases peak demand.
+The cost of electricity to charge vehicles includes per kilowatt-hour (kWh) charges, which are typically based on the highest 15-minute average use recorded over a billing period.
 Direct-current (DC) fast charging equipment are more likely to trigger demand charges than Level 1 and Level 2 charging.
 Note that some utilities offer time-of-use rates or other rate incentives for charging infrastructure owners.

 Maintenance and Warranty Costs

 General maintenance for charging infrastructure includes storing charging cables securely, checking parts periodically, and keeping the equipment clean.
 Chargers may need intermittent repairs as well.
-Warranty pricing varies by manufacturer, including plans that are fixed-term, renewable, and included with equipment costs.
-While ongoing charging infrastructure maintenance can be minimal, repairing broken chargers can be costly if they are no longer under warranty.
+Warranty pricing varies by manufacturer; plans can be fixed-term, renewable, and included with equipment costs.
+While routine charging infrastructure maintenance can be minimal, repairing broken chargers can be costly if they are no longer under warranty.
 Therefore, it is important to establish responsibility for maintenance costs and determine if the site host, charging network, or installer is responsible.
 Maintenance contracts should include both a response time, time for a given repair, and an overall uptime requirement.
-While actual maintenance costs vary, station owners should estimate maintenance costs of up to $400 annually, per charger.
+While actual maintenance costs vary, station owners should estimate average maintenance costs of up to $400 annually, per charger.
 Most networks also offer a maintenance plan for an additional annual fee.
 According to the California Energy Commission’s Electric Vehicle Charger Selection Guide, annual extended warranties for DC fast chargers can cost over $800 per charger per year.
 Level 1 and Level 2 chargers may have a fixed-length warranty for a lower cost, but the owner is then responsible for repair costs after the term ends.